Thank you! Your submission has been received!

 Our scan shows a thick ferromagnetic recording layer enclosed in robust polycarbonate casing.
 The dual-side configuration leaves just enough room for both the laser window and precise magnetic write head spacing.
 The cartridge’s sturdy guide system ensures laser alignment and minimal contact pressure.

-Stay tuned for Day 5: Hard Drives and Solid State
+Day 5: Hard Drives and Solid State